How Do Solar Rebates Work in Australia?

 State-Based Solar Rebates

-Depending on which state you’re in, you might have access to rebates that you can claim for as well as STCs.
-Each state and territory does it differently, so it’s important to know what’s available where you live.
+Depending on which state you’re in, you might have access to solar rebates that you can claim for, as well as STCs.
+Each State and Territory does it differently, so it’s important to know what’s available where you live.
 We’ll keep it simple with a list, so find where you live and see what you can get!
 When it comes to claiming state-based solar rebates, you’ll usually have to fill out an application and be approved.
 You’ll see links in each section where they’re needed, so follow them if you’re keen to know more about how it’s done where you live.

-- If you live in Western Australia; there are currently no state-specific rebates to help you with the upfront costs of installing solar.
+- In Western Australia, there are currently no state-specific solar rebates to help you with the upfront costs of installing solar.
 You can still claim STCs though!

 - If you live in the Northern Territory; there are currently no territory-specific rebates to help you with the upfront costs of installing solar on its own.
 However, you can apply for a $6,000 grant if you’re also planning on getting a home battery when you install a solar system.
 You can also get this grant if you’re adding a home battery to an existing solar system.
 Remember that you’ll also be able to claim STCs if you’re considering this option!